United States at the 2016 Summer Olympics: Athletics (track and field)

 U.S. athletes achieved qualifying standards in the following athletics events (up to a maximum of 3 athletes in each event).
 The team was selected based on the results of the 2016 United States Olympic Trials (July 1 to 10).

 Six marathon runners (three per gender) were the first set of U.S. track and field athletes selected for the Games by virtue of their top three finish at the Olympic Team Trials in Los Angeles on February 13, 2016.
 One week later in Santee, California, three-time Olympian John Nunn joined them on the team by winning the men's 50 km walk trials under the entry standard (4:06:00).

 Two female race walkers (Michta-Coffey and Melville) were added to the U.S. track and field team by finishing among the top two within the qualifying standard (1:36:00) in the 20 km walk at the first day of the Olympic Team Trials in Salem, Oregon.
 Meanwhile, Nunn won the men's race (1:25:37), but failed to achieve the entry standard of 1:24:00.

 Following the completion of the Olympic Trials, a total of 126 athletes (61 men and 65 women) were named to the U.S. track and field team for the Games, with Bernard Lagat running in the long-distance at his fifth Olympics and hurdler Sydney McLaughlin establishing herself as the youngest (aged 16) in four decades.
 Apart from Lagat and McLaughlin, the U.S. team also featured six Olympic champions: sprinters Justin Gatlin (2004), LaShawn Merritt (2008), and Allyson Felix (2012), long jumper Brittney Reese, decathlete and world record holder Ashton Eaton, and triple jumper Christian Taylor.
 Hammer throwers Kibwe Johnson, Conor McCullough, and Rudy Winkler were added to the team on July 14, after the IAAF extended invitations to fill out the event.

-At the Olympics, the U.S. led all countries with 13 gold medals, 10 silver medals, 9 bronze medals, and 32 total medals in athletics events.